 High natural gas prices have encouraged companies to use natural gas more efficiently and to look for alternative fuels.
-Many attempts have been made in the past to show how nuclear power may be used to supply the energy demand created by the growth of development in the oil sands regions, including the proposed Molten Salt Nuclear Reactors [24].
-In 2013, there has been discussion about including mini nuclear reactors from Toshiba to mine oil sands with the initial deployment projected by 2020 [23].
+Many attempts have been made in the past to show how nuclear power may be used to supply the energy demand created by the growth of development in the oil sands regions, including installation of newly proposed Molten Salt Nuclear Reactors [24].
+In 2013, there was discussion about including mini nuclear reactors from Toshiba to mine oil sands with the initial deployment projected by 2020 [23].

-We propose better EROI by investing in renewable energy.
-On a short term, companies would be able to insert electric heaters in the ground to make the oil flow instead of having to inject steam.
-On a long term, it is possible to send the power out along big power lines via HVDC lines to coasts.
+We propose a better EROI by investing in renewable energy systems emplaced on land to be reclaimed from mining activities.
+In the short term, companies would be able to insert electric heaters in the ground to make the oil flow instead of having to inject steam, and at least partial refining of the heavy oil could be done so it could be sent through the pipeline in lighter form.
+In the long term, it would possible to send power generated out along the power lines that recently have been built to provide power to the oil sands region, thus enabling coal-fired power plants in other regions to be phased out.

+INSERT 5.1, 5.2, 5.3 HERE?

 3 CO2 Saved From Investing in Renewable Energy